connornishijima/SensoryBridge/README.md

 **This isn't the usual "sound-reactive LEDs" you've seen for years.**

 **Sensory Bridge is built from the ground up as an open, powerful bridge between sight and sound.** With a show that's reactive to notation, vibrato and more, it produces very unique and pleasant-to-look-at light shows which synchronize to your music without any visible latency.
-(A built-in MEMS microphone constantly studies what it hears using the [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform), at more than 60 FPS!)
+(A built-in MEMS microphone constantly studies what it hears using a special-sauce Goertzel-based Discrete Fourier Transform, at 100 FPS!)

 It has to be seen to be believed, *which the video demos below can help with:*